certik/theoretical-physics/src/relativity/relativity.rst

     \{\one,\ P,\ T,\ PT\}

-where $P$ is space inversion (also called space reflection or parity transformation):
+where $P$ is parity (also called space reflection or space inversion):

 .. math::